pl4gue/obsidian-stylist/README.md

-# _Stylist_
+# _Stylist.css_

-_Stylist_ is a plugin for Obsidian that allows to add classes and styles on markdown.
+_Stylist_ is a plugin for Obsidian that allows you to add classes and styles on markdown.

-> [!note]
 > This is a fork of the original plugin made by [@ixth](https://github.com/ixth).

+> [!important]
-> The only thing I did was remove the css parser, because it limited the user so be more aware using
+> The only thing I did was remove the css parser, because it limited my use cases, so be more aware
-> it on generic selector.
-I do not pretend on updating it further.
+> this might break any of your already working css.
+> (the trick to solve it is by putting .markdown-preview-view in the beginning of your selectors)

 > [!warning]
 > This plugin doesn't work in Live Preview mode.